Table Of Contents

 This wide area of focus means that DevOps is not as restricted as CloudOps.
 The activities here are specially engineered to achieve collaboration and efficiency across the entire organization — by progressively optimizing tools, processes, and people.

-To put it simply, DevOps teams seek to enhance communication between IT departments and development.
-This alone manages to minimize delivery life cycles, allowing organizations to roll out software and updates quicker, within a well-controlled environment.
+Simply put, DevOps teams seek to improve communication between IT departments and development.
+This alone minimizes delivery life cycles, allowing organizations to roll out software and updates quicker within a well-controlled environment.

 As a result, DevOps: